Why filter Prospects?

 Additionally, you can also use the Journeys filter to narrow down your list based on their labels.

-This is helpful when you want to identify "hot leads" or prospects that have multiple opens and clicks.
+This is helpful if you want to identify "hot leads" or prospects that have multiple opens and clicks.

 6. Combined filters